DrunkSonic/google-docs-material3/README.md

 What's your favorite?
 Comment the name of your favorite under the "Issues" tab.
 Ensure it's as a reply under my issue so that people who want to bring _real_ issues to my attention won't get cluttered. _My personal fave is Aqua._

 ## Preset custom themes
 We're also building custom themes with bolder, brighter colors.
 We've added Flame Fuel, which is a bolder, more red version of Flame.
+Note that themes here deviate from standard Material 3 guidelines and readability might decrease, as well as color inconsistencies and unorthodox color schemes.

 ## Individual elements